 OSO will also help you decide which career path is right for you.
 Once you've completed training and earned your college degree, you'll receive

 The Meritorious Commissioning Program Reserve allows commanding officers to nominate qualified Enlisted Marines in the Corps and in the Marine Corps Active Reserve (AR) Program, who have demonstrated exceptional leadership potential, for assignment to Officer Candidates School (OCS) and subsequent commissioning in the Marine Corps Reserve.

 Basic eligibility requirements

-- Selected Marine Corps Reserve Program (SMCR) with an Associate level degree or 75 credit hours of actual college work
+- Selected Marine Corps Reserve Program (SMCR) with an Associate level degree or 75 credit hours completed toward a Bachelor-level degree

 - U.S. Citizen

 - Be of officer caliber